 - Tip #02 – The roads are generally safe as it’s paved, mostly straight and well-maintained.
 Australia drives on the left side of the road and take note that different state has different practices, for e.g – the speed cameras location in WA may not be prominently marked like in Sydney.
 Observe the speed limits especially around residential and school zones.

-- Tip #03 – You will need an international driving license (for driving license not written in English).
-But you must still bring your local driving license as it will be required for verification by the rental car company.
+- Tip #03 – You will need an international driving license, if your driving license is not in English.
+But you must also bring your local driving license as it will be required for verification by the rental car company.

 Lancelin Sand Dunes (Day #1)

 We stayed a night at Perth city as we arrived around midnight from Singapore via Singapore Airlines.
-After a good night rest, we commenced day one early with a quick groceries shopping session at Woolworths, stocking up on drinking water, snacks and activating our Telstra SIM card.
+After a good night rest, we commenced day one early with a groceries shopping jaunt to Woolworths, stocking up on drinking water, snacks and activating our Telstra SIM card.

-After a smooth 1.30 hours drive from Perth, we arrived at the Lancelin Sand Dunes.
-This is a vast sand dune system that is some two kilometres long.
-The Sahara Desert is not the only place to enjoy desert adventures.
+After a smooth 1.5 hours drive from Perth, we reached the Lancelin Sand Dunes, a vast sand dune system that is some two kilometres long.
+You will quickly realise that the Sahara Desert is not the only place to enjoy desert adventures.

-There isn’t that many places in the world where you can enjoy sand dune 4×4 or ATV drive adventures and sand boarding with cool balmy sea breeze from the Indian Ocean.
+There isn’t that many places in the world where you can enjoy 4×4, All Terrain Vehicle (ATV) drive or sand boarding on sand dunes with cooling balmy sea breeze from the Indian Ocean.

 From Lancelin Sand Dunes, we proceeded to have a quick lunch and toilet break at the Dunes Restaurant which is just a 2-3 minutes drive away.
 The next destination, the Lobster Shack took about 1 hour of easy drive.
 Visitors, be it seafood lovers or not, will surely adore this lovely eatery by the Indian Ocean.